 It really is very simple and the children will love it.

 One last little tip, if you are taking this to a park or sporting event or something, you can use just a tiny bit of Washi tape to tape a spoon or fork on the cup.
-Many of these plastic cups come with a lid so that makes this a fantastic grab and go treat.
-The Washi is nice because you can also take a marker and write a note (“Love Mom!”) or write the name of the child.
+Washi is perfect because you can write the name of the child on the cup.